nuccoss/devspo/github-setup.md

 Expected output:
 ```
-Hi YOUR_USERNAME!
+Hi nuccoss!
 You've successfully authenticated, but GitHub does not provide shell access.
 ```

 ### 3.4 Create Repository and Push